-Our surgeons will discuss with you the number of elements that need to be considered when approaching an abdominoplasty, and the risks that are specific to the procedure.
+Dr Turner will discuss with you the number of elements that need to be considered when approaching an abdominoplasty, and the risks that are specific to the procedure.
 A straightforward tummy tuck involves lifting the abdominal skin and fatty tissue, moving it down and removing the excess with a suture closure in the bikini line.
 The abdominal muscles are repaired at the same time, if necessary.

 Tummy Tuck Recovery